 The interface to the SIRF-compliant CDMI container is the regular CDMI interface.
 In addition, the CDMI API can be used to store and access the various preservation objects and the catalog object.
-In the interface, CDMI content type is used when you need to create/update metadata e.g. updating container metadata with the fields coming from the magic object.
+In the interface, CDMI content type is used when you need to create/update metadata e.g., updating container metadata with the fields coming from the magic object.
 Otherwise, you can use non CDMI content type.

-For example, assume we have a CDMI container named "Patient Container" that is SIRF-compliant and includes medical encounters and images for the patient.
-Assume each encounter is a simple preservation object; each image is a composite preservation object; and since the container is SIRFcompliant, it also includes a catalog object.
+For example, assume there is a CDMI container named "Patient Container," (as shown in Figure 3) that is SIRF-compliant and includes medical encounters and images for the patient.
+Assume each encounter is a simple preservation object; each image is a composite preservation object; and since the container is SIRF-compliant, it also includes a catalog object.

-Figure 3: SIRF Seralization for CDMI Example
+Figure 3 - SIRF Serialization for CDMI Example

-We can read the various preservation objects and the catalog object via CDMI REST API as follows:
+One can read the various preservation objects and the catalog object via CDMI REST API as follows: